What 100 Calories of Your Favorite Halloween Candies Looks Like

 100 calories = about 13.5 pieces

-No Halloween-themed party is complete without a bowl of sweet candy corn.
-You can eat 15 pieces of Brach’s Candy Corn for 110 calories, which mean that each one is 7.33 calories.
+No Halloween-themed celebration is complete without a bowl of sweet candy corn.
+You can eat 15 pieces of Brach's Candy Corn for 110 calories, which means that each one is 7.33 calories.
 So, 13.5 pieces are equivalent to 99 calories.
-What’s in candy corn exactly?
-Essentially, it’s just a little tri-colored triangle made of 10 different kinds of added sugars and food coloring as well as gelatin and sesame oil.
+What's in candy corn exactly?
+Essentially, it's a little tri-colored triangle made of 10 different kinds of added sugars and food coloring, as well as gelatin and sesame oil.

 Hershey's Bars (snack size)